kumarvshc/document-processor-app/README.md

 - Remove hardcoded values and maintain them in a centralized constant class or xml file.
 - Replace hardcoded SQL and Azure Service Bus connection strings with Managed Identity or Azure Key Vault.
 - Add comprehensive unit tests for all components.
-- A CI/CD pipeline should be created.
-- Optionally, create an Azure App Service and host the API.
 - Bicep has not yet been tested (it has been created through Azure portal Automation), so do not rely on this script to create a neccessary Azure services.
 - This project should be validated using any one of the Static Code Analysis tools (eg: SonarQube).
 - Currently the projects are referenced as project.
 Going forward, they should reference NuGet packages.